Page loading...

 3150th Signal Service Battalion *

-3198th Signal Service Battalion - Yunnani, Kunming, Kwieyang
+3198th Signal Service Battalion - Yunnani; Kunming; Kwieyang

-Meritorious Unit Commentation: 1 May-31 Oct 45, GO 283, Hq USF China Theater, dtd 19 Dec 45.
+Meritorious Unit Commentation: 1 May-31 Oct 45, GO 283, Hq USF China Theater, dtd 19 Dec 45

-3199th Signal Service Battalion (redesignated from 3199 Signal Service Company) *
+3199th Signal Service Battalion

 3361st Signal Service Battalion - New Delhi *

-3362nd Signal Service Battalion (62nd AACS Gp) *
+3362nd Signal Service Battalion - Chabua (62nd AACS Gp)

-3363d Signal Service Battalion - Kunming, Luliang, Hankow *
+3363d Signal Service Battalion - Kunming; Luliang; Hankow *

 3371st Signal Service Battalion